 To increase security, the root user is only allowed to log in via certain "devices."
 Every terminal type uses a different type of device.
-The root user must be explicitly allowed to log in on each desired device.
+The root user must be explicitly allowed to log in on each device.
 However, since UNIX/Linux allows for multiple users, there are multiple devices of each type.

-The console uses devices tty0 through tty6.
+The console uses devices tty0 through tty3 if the SIB is equipped with video.
+Otherwise, it will use a serial terminal.
 Serial terminals use devices ttyS0 - ttyS3 (these correspond to COM1 - COM4).
 Since modems are generally treated as serial devices, dial-in terminals also use a ttySx device, depending on which serial port the modem occupies (usually ttyS2).
-TELNET uses devices ttyp0 and so on...there are many ttyp devices, as many users may be logged in via TELNET at once.
+TELNET uses devices ttyp0 and so on...there are many ttyp\ devices, as many users may be logged in via TELNET at once.

 The root user may only log in on devices explicitly listed in the file /etc/securetty.
 Should changes need to be made, this file must be edited by hand.
 By default, several TELNET devices are listed in this file.
 This aids remote configuration and troubleshooting, but it is also often a security risk.
-If you do not intend to configure or manage the SIB via TELNET, it is recommended that the TELNET devices (ttyp) be deleted from this file.
+If you do not intend to configure or manage the SIB via TELNET, it is recommended that the TELNET devices (ttyp\) be deleted from this file.
 IT IS IMPORTANT THAT THE CONSOLE AND SERIAL DEVICES NOT BE REMOVED FROM THIS FILE.
 If that happened, then root would be unable to log in, and configuration and management of the SIB would be impossible.